MbarekManouze/WEBSERV/README.md

 Configuration File: Webserv accepts a configuration file as an argument or uses a default path.
 This file allows users to specify server settings such as port, host, server names, error pages, and more.

-Non-blocking I/O: The server is designed to be non-blocking, ensuring that it never blocks while handling client requests.
+**Non-blocking I/O**: The server is designed to be non-blocking, ensuring that it never blocks while handling client requests.
 It utilizes a single select() (or equivalent) for all I/O operations, checking both read and write operations simultaneously.

 **HTTP Methods**: Webserv supports essential HTTP methods such as GET, POST, and DELETE, allowing clients to interact with the server and manipulate resources.